-Prerequisite: PC718.
-PC705.
-PC706.
-PC707
+Prerequisite: PC718, PC705, either PC706 or PC716, PC707

 NP706 Primary Care III (3-0)

 Building upon pathophysiology, pharmacology, and physical assessment concepts, students focus on clinical reasoning and evidence-based guidelines to address assessment, diagnosis, and management of specific medical conditions in primary care of the adult.
 Management of select lower respiratory, psychiatric, and neurologic conditions will be presented.
 In addition, primary care of the older adult is emphasized with a focus on common geriatric syndromes.
 Themes relating to the role of the family nurse practitioner, effective healthcare team communication, and shared decision-making are reinforced.